Callander and Oban Railway: A branch to Ballachulish

 The West Highland Railway opened to Fort William in 1894, and interest was aroused in opening up other areas of the region.
 Railways along the Great Glen were proposed, and attention also turned to the tract of remote terrain between Oban and Fort William.
 Several sea lochs made road travel in the area difficult, and Argyll County Council had indicated that it would co-operate with the C&OR if the railway were to build dual-use bridges; the C&OR was considering an ambitious railway from Oban to Inverness by way of Fort William.
 The C&OR decided to decline the idea, and to make the railway on its own, and to work it itself.
-The C&OR had difficulty in raising enough money for a survey of the proposed line, but undaunted, it presented a Parliamentary Bill for the line in September 1894, for the following year's session.
+The C&OR had difficulty in raising enough money for a survey of the proposed line, but undaunted, it presented a parliamentary bill for the line in September 1894, for the following year's session.

-The autonomy of the C&OR was evidently considerable, for its owner, the Caledonian Railway announced that they would oppose the Bill in Parliament.
+The autonomy of the C&OR was evidently considerable, for its major shareholder, the Caledonian Railway, announced that they would oppose the bill in Parliament.
 This was an untenable situation and when Anderson consulted Lord Breadalbane it was made clear the proposal could not continue, and it was swiftly withdrawn.

 The C&OR converted their proposal into a branch line to Ballachulish from Connel Ferry; the West Highland Railway also proposed a branch to Ballachulish from the north.
 Ballachulish had a population of 1,800 at the time, and its industry was chiefly quarrying.

-Both railways were authorised by Act of Parliament on 7 August 1896, but the West Highland scheme was subject to serious limitations, and that line was never built.
+Both railways were authorised by acts of Parliament on 7 August 1896, the Callander and Oban Railway Act 1896 (59 & 60 Vict. c. cxci) and the West Highland Railway Act 1896 (59 & 60 Vict. c. ccxix), but the West Highland scheme was subject to serious limitations, and that line was never built.
 The C&OR line was to have a triangular junction a Connel Ferry, and to cross Loch Etive by Connel Bridge which was second in Britain only to the Forth Bridge in length of the main span, and it was the largest single-span steel bridge in Britain.
 The route approved north of the bridge was later changed substantially, and a hotel was built at Loch Creran to serve a proposed station there; the hotel was never opened as the railway as built did not go there.
 The capital was to be £210,000 of which the Caledonian Railway agreed to fund £15,000.